The power of ensemble play

 - Classes will focus on technical skills, rhythm and intonation, ensemble playing and interpretation.

-Three daily sessions are organized; chamber music groups, recorder consort and choir.
+Four sessions are scheduled every day; chamber music groups, recorder consort, orchestra and choir.

 What will the week look like?

-The Apollo Summer Academy starts on Sunday evening, August 9th.
+The Apollo Summer Academy starts on Sunday evening 13 August.

 Most applicants subscribe to the full course.
 If this is a bit too demanding, you can also apply for individual parts of the curriculum: